 - Western District Health.

-Our course is accredited by the Occupational Therapy Council (Australia and New Zealand Ltd) and the World Federation of Occupational Therapists, allowing graduates to practice professionally in Australia and overseas.
+Our course is accredited by the Occupational Therapy Council of Australia and the World Federation of Occupational Therapists, allowing graduates to practice professionally in Australia and overseas.

 Overseas placement opportunities